 Then you can place the roasted tomato sauce in jars, containers, freezer bags and freeze it for later.

 It is possible to can this recipe, but you would have to be more careful about amounts and probably add more Balsamic Vinegar to each jar.
-I tend to freeze it in servings of about 2 cups because it is easier on my end.
+I tend to freeze it in servings of about 2-4 cups because it is easier on my end and I don’t have to worry about ratios and acidity levels.

 Have you given this roasted tomato sauce a try?
 Let me know how it went in the comments!